astrskai/astrsk-ai-docs/docs/card/plot-card.md

 This information is for your reference and does not impact the AI's performance.

-![Plot Card Metadata Panel](./images/card-metadata-panel.png) *[Image placeholder: Shows the metadata panel with fields for name, author, etc.]*
+![Plot Card Metadata Panel](./images/card-metadata-panel.png)

 ## Plot Info Panel

 This is where you define the core elements of your plot, primarily through the **Description** field.
 The content here is designed to be pulled into the flow to guide the AI.

 ![Plot Info Panel](./images/plot-info-panel.png)
-*[Image placeholder: Shows the plot info panel with fields for scenario, initial message, etc.]*

 ## Lorebook Panels